Frequently Asked Questions

 What is an OMLA wallet address (omla1…)?

-An OMLA wallet address is a globally unique routing identifier encoded in Bech32m format (the same encoding used by Bitcoin SegWit v1).
+An OMLA wallet address is a globally unique payee identifier encoded in Bech32m format (the same encoding used by Bitcoin SegWit v1).
 It starts with the prefix omla1 followed by 38–58 lowercase alphanumeric characters.
+It names who is owed; the payment pointers attached to it say where to send the money.

 Commercial Use & Royalties